-Tom Timko joined General Motors in March of 2013 as vice president, controller and chief accounting officer.
-Timko provides global leadership and oversight for external reporting, technical accounting matters, development of accounting policies, internal controls and the consolidations process.
-He is responsible for reporting financial results to the chief executive officer, chief financial officer and the Board of Directors’ Audit Committee.
+In addition to this role, he remains vice president, controller and chief accounting officer, positions he has held since 2013.
+In this capacity, Timko provides global leadership and oversight for external reporting, technical accounting matters, development of accounting policies, internal controls and the consolidations process.
+He is responsible for reporting financial results to the company’s senior leadership and the Board of Directors’ Audit Committee.

-Timko reports directly to the CEO on the Global Strategic Risk Management Program, and develops and coordinates the agenda for the Board’s Risk Committee.
-Timko has hosted “GM Behind the Charts” for investors on how GM reports results and to address investors’ questions.
+Timko is also responsible for the Global Strategic Risk Management Program, which focuses on improving risk governance and culture by driving a “risk” thought process into strategic and cross-functional decision-making based on a standardized approach across all layers of the business.
+He has hosted “GM Behind the Charts” presentations for investors on how GM reports results and to address investors’ questions.

 Timko previously was chief accounting officer and controller at Delphi Automotive, where he redefined and implemented a global controllership structure, improved the accuracy and timeliness of financial reporting and established world-class control processes.
 He was also assistant controller for Interpublic Group, where he was a key member of the turnaround team that successfully completed a five-year financial restatement.
 Timko also was the assistant controller at Dover Corporation, which he joined after 11 years at PricewaterhouseCoopers.